We have detected Lahore as your city

 Stress reduction is important if it is the cause of your headache.
 Things like exercise, yoga, meditation, progressive muscle relaxation exercises, and massages can really help your headache.

-Give yourself a break from your stressful routine and opt for a yoga class, a day at the gym, or a spa appointment and relieve yourself of your stress.
+Give yourself a break from your stressful routine and opt for a yoga class, a day at the gym, or a spa appointment to relieve yourself of your stress.
 Something as simple as talking to a friend can help to ease your stress.

 5. Ginger

-Using ginger as a cure for your headache is no secret either.
+Using ginger as a cure for your headache is no secret, either.
 In fact, research has found that it is a great help in migraine headaches.
 Using fresh ginger in your tea is an excellent remedy for your headache and is also a great way to stay hydrated.

 6. Healthy Balanced Diet